May 16th, 2018 by Lyle Smith

 Design and Build

 The ZBook x2 is a versatile tablet, giving users the option of setting it up in a variety of different ways: Tablet mode, where you can use it as a traditional tablet; detatch mode, where you can detatch the display but still use the wireless keyboard; dock mode, which allows you to connect the tablet to a monitor; and a laptop mode, which allows users to use the x2 as a traditional desktop.

 HP has also put a lot of focus into the pen experience, featuring a battery-less design and Wacom EMR technology.
 EMR offers advantages over other types of pens including high resistance to scratches, continued operation even if the surface area is damaged, and a more accurate simulation of an ink pen’s writing and signing behavior.
 Moreover, HP claims there is virtually zero latency.
-In this regard, we found that to be XXXX.

 The 14-inch screen features a 4K resolution (3840x2160 @ 32 bpp).
 It is bright, responsive and easy to read via due to its chemically etched antiglare treatment.
 Users also have multi-touch functionality via further surface treatment, which allows for touch glide while its textured surface makes for a real-writing experience.